What to Do in a Medical Emergency Abroad (2025 Guide)

 Some countries legally or administratively require travelers to present a passport before receiving non-emergency care.
 Even in emergencies, you may be delayed or redirected without one.

-4.2 How to Get Emergency Care While Waiting
+3.2 How to Get Emergency Care While Waiting for a New Passport

 “I lost my passport but need medical help.
 I can pay in cash and show other ID.”